ztyyLV/web-twain-docs/indepth/troubleshooting/Handle-Errors.md

 * Symptom

-When you visit a `DWT` application , you may be met wit this error message.
+When you visit a `DWT` application , you may be met with this error message.

 * Cause